kevdagoat/ash-additional-commands/README.md

 ## To Install
-1. Copy files over to the modems /bin directory
+1. Copy install.sh over to the modems /tmp directory (or wget it.)
-2. Run:
+2. Run: chmod +x /tmp/install.sh

-  $ chmod 755 /bin/ledctl
-  chmod 755 /bin/systemctl

 3. Enjoy!